-- 🆇 Appendix E: Primary Prevention One-Pager - Appendix F: Primary Prevention Talking Points - Prenatal-to-3 Policy Impact Center: Paid Family Leave - Paid family leave's effect on hospital admissions for pediatric abusive head trauma - The Paid Family and Medical Leave Opportunity: What Research Tells Us About Designing a Paid Leave Program that Works for All - Paid Leave Fact Sheets - State Level Resources to Share: - o Paid Family Leave in North Carolina: An Analysis of Costs and Benefits - North Carolina Child Data Card (this resource was developed as a data card to highlight key indicators of child well-being)
+- 🎋 Appendix E: Primary Prevention One-Pager - Appendix F: Primary Prevention Talking Points - Prenatal-to-3 Policy Impact Center: Paid Family Leave

+- Paid family leave's effect on hospital admissions for pediatric abusive head trauma - The Paid Family and Medical Leave Opportunity: What Research Tells Us About Designing a Paid Leave Program that Works for All - Paid Leave Fact Sheets - State Level Resources to Share: - o Paid Family Leave in North Carolina: An Analysis of Costs and Benefits - North Carolina Child Data Card (this resource was developed as a data card to highlight key indicators of child well-being)

-APPENDIX A: HIGH-LEVEL OVERVIEW OF PAID FAMILY MEDICAL & SICK LEAVE family health care needs while also fulfilling work responsibilities.
-Expanding paid family leave policies within states allows parents protected paid time off time from work without jeopardizing their economic security.
+APPENDIX A: HIGH-LEVEL OVERVIEW OF PAID FAMILY LEAVE REFERENCE while also fulfilling work responsibilities.
+Protected and paid time off from work through PFL policies can take on a variety of forms including allowing parents time off to address a serious health condition, care for family members including a newborn, adopted or foster child.
+Expanding PFL policies within states allows parents protected paid time off time from work without jeopardizing their economic security.
 This concrete support to families in times of need is a critical policy lever in the prevention of child abuse and neglect.

-THE ROLE OF PAID FAMILY MEDICAL & SICK LEAVE IN PRIMARY PREVENTION
+THE ROLE OF PAID FAMILY LEAVE IN PRIMARY PREVENTION